ldgallery/ldgallery/devdoc/viewer_index_v2.1.md

     panel, which restricts the suggestions.
     - This might however be problematic for forced inclusions (union) tags which are still meaningful.
+    - They could still be listed but greyed for example.

 - The tag occurrence counts in the related tags "propositions" pane is
   misleading: